souldern/souldern.github.io/home/events/summer-2020/index.md

 account (gmail, android phone, google docs, etc) or may be submitted by email to [website@souldern.org](mailto:website@souldern.org) or via WhatsApp to David Carlisle (+447768584101).
-If submitting via email or Whatsapp please include your real name and which class is being entered,
+If submitting via email or WhatsApp please include your real name and which class is being entered,

 * [**Picture of a family pet**](https://photos.app.goo.gl/ZAkadkMo2n9UXLhS7)